Ghaith-Hallawe/job-seeker-api/README.md

 # Job seeker api

-Project based strucutre for creating an app to connect a company with a job seeker.
+Node JS project based structure for creating an app to connect a company with a job seeker.

 ## Database migrations
 - Create database based in the environment for development (job_seek_dev), for testing (job_seek_test), for production (job_seek_prod)